thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Lemon wheel
-add all ingredients into a heated goblet, top off with boiling hot water.
+Add all ingredients into a heated goblet, top off with boiling hot water.
 Garnish with a lemon wheel.

 ---